wassname/discovering_latent_knowledge/mjc_notes.md

 OK so I got my pipeline working, and it's the same.
 And it uses the PCA.

+# 2023-10-24 16:58:30

+ - [x] Next step simply,
+ - [ ] and put into a dataset.
+   - [ ] make sure I clean up the dataset script
-Next step simply, and put into a dataset.
-Then I can try the ranking
+ - [ ] Then I can try the ranking

+we need to save cache load
+honesty_rep_reader both directions and signs! or activations